My training: From chemistry to history, didactics and communication of science

 chemistry at the Faculty of Chemical Science of the Complutense University of Madrid.
 In 2012 I completed my BSc in Chemistry (with Honors).
 Then, I obtained a MEd in Science Education from the

-Complutense University of Madrid (2013), a Posgraduate Certificate in Dissemination and Science Culture from the University of Oviedo (2013) and an MPhil in History of Science and Science
+Complutense University of Madrid (2013), a Posgraduate Certificate in Dissemination and Science Culture from the University of Oviedo and the Organization of Ibero-American States for Education, Science and Culture (2013) and an MPhil in History of Science and Science Communication from the

-As of my training as a chemist and my Master Degree studies in history, didactics and communication of science, I decided to professionalise as a science educator, historian of science and science communicator by working on two PhD dissertations.
 I was trained in science education under the supervision of Prof. M. Araceli Calvo-Pascual at the Faculty of Teacher Training and Education of the Autonomous University of Madrid, when I acquired my first PhD in Science Education (Summa Cum Laude) in 2017 with a (first) dissertation on the history of chemistry in education.
-My training as a historian of science and science communicator was developed at the López Piñero Institute for the History of Medicine and Science (current López Piñero Inter-University Institute for Science Studies in Valencia, Spain) with Prof. José Ramón Bertomeu-Sánchez and Prof. Josep Simon as supervisors.
+My training as a historian of science was developed at the López Piñero Institute for the History of Medicine and Science (current López Piñero Inter-University Institute for Science Studies in Valencia, Spain) with Prof. José Ramón Bertomeu-Sánchez and Prof. Josep Simon as supervisors.
 I obtained my second PhD in History of Science and Science Communication (submitted) with a (second) dissertation on the history of science education in the early 20th century Spain trough the biography of science educator and historian of chemistry Modesto Bargalló.

 During my training, I obtained several grants, fellowships and recognitions.
 As an undergraduate student, I received the